- Animals: bovine

 - Natural Resources/Environment: biodiversity, carbon sequestration, habitat enhancement, indicators, soil stabilization

-- Soil Management: nutrient mineralization, organic matter, soil analysis
+- Soil Management: organic matter, soil analysis, soil chemistry, soil quality/health

-- Sustainable Communities: local and regional food systems, partnerships, public participation, sustainability measures
+- Sustainable Communities: local and regional food systems, partnerships, public participation, social networks, sustainability measures

 Conceptualizing cattle as partners in conservation would be a win-win for the livestock and rangeland conservation sectors, resolving the [often] paradoxical objectives of food production and natural resource management.
 For millennia the ecology of grasslands, characterized by high quality forage and profuse biodiversity, has supported large herds of herbivores.
 In turn herbivory has contributed to the maintenance of those ecosystems [1, 2].
 However, a debate over the use of public rangelands for cattle grazing is ongoing at local, national, and global levels [3-7].
 Amplifying the issue for conservationists and livestock producers alike is the notion that more land is used to raise cattle than is used for all other agricultural production combined .